 How long should I keep the gauze in after wisdom tooth extraction?

-You should keep the gauze in place for about 30 to 45 minutes after wisdom tooth extraction to help control bleeding and promote clot formation.
 If bleeding continues, you can replace the gauze with a fresh piece and bite down gently for another 30 minutes.
 After that, remove the gauze and follow your dentist’s instructions for further care.
 If heavy bleeding persists, contact your dentist for advice.

 How many days do you need to recover from wisdom teeth removal?